pilcrowonpaper/copenhagen/oauth.md

 { "access_token": "<ACCESS_TOKEN>" }
 ```

-For example, using the access token, you can get their GitHub profile and store their GitHub user ID, which allows you to check whether a user is already registered.
+For example, using the access token, you can get their GitHub profile and store their GitHub user ID, which will allow you to get their registered account when they sign in again.
 Be aware that the email address provided by the OAuth provider may not be verified.
-You may need to manually verify the email or block users without a verified email.
+You may need to manually verify user emails or block users without a verified email.

 The access token itself should never be used as a replacement for sessions.